xiaozhengxu/Interactive-Calculus/README.md

 Toggle on the draw button in the bottom left corner to begin.
 Click once to begin drawing and again to stop.
 From there, use the buttons to view tangent lines, critical points and more.
 Toggle on the camera button to draw a curve using webcam.
 (A tennis ball will work best.)

+##### Known Bugs

+The interactive screen is 1000 by 1000 pixels.
+This may be too large for smaller computer screens.

 #### Authors
 [Matthew Beaudouin-Lafon](https://github.com/MatthewBeaudouinLafon), [March Saper](https://github.com/mesrumpled), [Xiaoxheng Xu](https://github.com/xiaozhengxu)